1 Month Old Baby Milestones: The Truth About Movement, Brains & Bonding

 Green flags worth celebrating

-• Head briefly lifts away from the surface and turns to clear the airway during prone play.
+Head briefly lifts away from the surface and turns to clear the airway during prone play.

-• Hands relax open during quiet alert moments and brush against midline objects.
+Hands relax open during quiet alert moments and brush against midline objects.

-• Baby startles at loud sounds but settles with your voice or touch within a minute.
+Baby startles at loud sounds but settles with your voice or touch within a minute.

-• Eye contact stretches a little longer each day when you exaggerate expressions.
+Eye contact stretches a little longer each day when you exaggerate expressions.

-Check in with your pediatrician promptly if
+Check in with your pediatrician if you notice

-• No reaction to bright light or loud sounds by the end of week four.
+No reaction to bright light or loud sounds by the end of week four.

-• Feeding remains disorganized with poor latch, weak suck, or frequent choking.
+Feeding remains disorganized with poor latch, weak suck, or frequent choking.

-• Limbs feel very stiff or very floppy, or the head lags heavily every time you pick them up.
+Limbs feel very stiff or very floppy, or the head lags heavily every time you pick them up.

-• Baby rarely moves arms and legs spontaneously or always postures to one side.
+Baby rarely moves arms and legs spontaneously or always postures to one side.

-• Crying never settles despite consistent soothing strategies.
+Crying never settles despite consistent soothing strategies.

+These conversations may result in reassurance ("this is normal"), a plan to monitor over time, or a referral for evaluation--all are normal outcomes.
 Bring videos to your appointment; short clips of tummy time or feeding help clinicians see what you see.

 Peek at the Next Leap (Weeks 6 to 8)